Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 example the block layouts with a big database (more than 10000 to 100000 items, according to your server and your collections).

-To use this feature, a page should be created with the form `Api`.
+To use this feature, a config should be created with the form `Api`.
 This form is not a true form, but it allows to map the Omeka metadata and properties with the fields indexed by the search engine.
 It allows to define a max number of results too, that is used when no paginator is enable.
 The argument `limit` cannot go further.

 When ready, the api search is available via multiple means.
 - Add `index=1` as query in the block layouts that use it, like [Browse preview].